wasmerio/wasmer/README.md

 Building wasmer requires [rustup](https://rustup.rs/).

-To install on Windows, download and run [`rustup-init.exe`](https://win.rustup.rs/) then follow the onscreen instructions.
+To build on Windows, download and run [`rustup-init.exe`](https://win.rustup.rs/) then follow the onscreen instructions.

-To install on other systems, run:
+To build on other systems, run:

 ```sh
 curl https://sh.rustup.rs -sSf | sh